runtimeverification/iele-semantics/ethereum.md

 ```

 For verification purposes, it's much easier to specify a program in terms of its op-codes and not the hex-encoding that the tests use.
-To do so, we'll extend sort `JSON` with some EVM specific syntax, and provide a "pretti-fication" to the nicer input form.
+To do so, we'll extend sort `JSON` with some IELE specific syntax, and provide a "pretti-fication" to the nicer input form.

 ```{.k .uiuck .rvk}
     syntax JSON ::= Int | WordStack | Ops | Map | Call | SubstateLogEntry | Account